threatcode/threat-ci-pipeline/README.md

 ### Testing build of arch=any and arch=all packages

-If your package contains binary packages for `all` or `any`, you may want to test if those can be build in isolation from the full build normally done.
+If your package contains binary packages for `all` or `any`, you may want to test if those can be built in isolation from the full build normally done.

 This verifies the Debian buildds can build your package correctly when building for other architectures that the one you uploaded in or in case a binNMU is needed or you want to do source-only uploads.